Support

 Doctoral training programme

 Generally, course units that you follow as part of the doctoral training programme, and that are offered by the Doctoral School or are part of the regular Ghent University programmes, are free.
-Students who are enrolled for the doctorate may also have their tuition fee reimbursed via the Doctoral School for no more than four courses that are organised by third parties, and this for an amount up to EUR 500 per programme.
+Students who are enrolled for the doctorate may also have funding for courses that are organised by third parties, and this for an amount up to EUR 600 per course.

 More information about the doctoral training programme can be found on the website of the Doctoral School.